-- o 6 out due to coronavirus - o 12 out due to injury - o 16 have retired as of January 1, 2020 - o 8 pending retirements - Continues to provide anti-crime activity - Notable arrest - Suspect arrested after multiple town pursuit - o Heightened patrols with Sheriff's Department in city parks - o Increase traffic enforcement including special details with State Police to deter dirt bikes and drag racing activities - Increase attention on breaking and entering crimes residential and commercial properties - o Increase in domestic and restraining orders - Increase in mental health related calls for service more Behavioral Health Network (BHN) staff added - o Continues with positive community outreach activities where possible. - Reviewing Governor Baker's Four-Phased reopening announcement - Working with the Health Department on local enforcement aspects of Governor's face covering order which took effect on Wednesday, May 6, 2020 - Reviewing plans for reopening of Police Department facilities for access for the public for LTC applications and renewals, traffic accident reports and other license/permit needs by appointment - Commissioner Clapprood announced that training will begin for officers with the body worn camera program on May 20, 2020 and will have the first phase of cameras active and in use by May 26, 2020 - The National Guard and State Police continue to work alongside SPD - Continues with proactive sanitizing and disinfecting measures - Utilizing thermal infrared thermometers to proactively protect and preserve our workforce - Plans to secure 6 new police cruisers to continue with the social distancing aspects of having one officer per vehicle
+- Personnel Status - 6 out due to coronavirus - $\circ$ 12 out due to injury - 16 have retired as of January 1, 2020 - 8 pending retirements - Continues to provide anti-crime activity - Notable arrest - Suspect arrested on drug charges - Suspect arrested on Assault and Battery, discharging of a firearm within 500 ft of a dwelling and numerous other charges.
+Gun was also seized and was reported stolen out of Vermont - Heightened patrols with Sheriff's Department in city parks - Increase traffic enforcement including special details with State Police to deter dirt bikes and drag racing activities - Increase attention on breaking and entering crimes residential and commercial properties - Increase in domestic and restraining orders - Increase in mental health related calls for service more Behavioral Health Network (BHN) staff added - Continues with positive community outreach activities where possible. - Reviewing Governor Baker's Four-Phased reopening announcement - Working with the Health Department on local enforcement aspects of Governor's face covering order which took effect on Wednesday, May 6, 2020 - Reviewing plans for reopening of Police Department facilities for access for the public for LTC applications and renewals, traffic accident reports and other license/permit needs by appointment - Commissioner Clapprood announced that training will begin for officers with the body worn camera program on May 20, 2020 and will have the first phase of cameras active and in use by May 26, 2020 - The National Guard and State Police continue to work alongside SPD - Continues with proactive sanitizing and disinfecting measures - Utilizing thermal infrared thermometers to proactively protect and preserve our workforce - Plans to secure 6 new police cruisers to continue with the social distancing aspects of having one officer per vehicle